b1nzeex/rce.js/README.md

 const rce = new RCEManager({
   email: "", // Your GPORTAL email address
   password: "", // Your GPORTAL password
-  logLevel: LogLevel.Info, // Uses "Info" by default if left blank
   servers: [
     {
       identifier: "server1", // A unique name for your server to be recognised by